gbenroscience/ParserNG/README.md

 // array = ["3.14", "5", "I am here", "32.34"]
 ```

-An array literal accepts both single- and double-quoted strings (`'3.14'` and `"I am here"` are equally valid) alongside bare numeric literals — ParserNG figures out on its own whether the whole `@(dim)(...)` is a pure numeric `VECTOR` (still `Matrix`-backed, unchanged from before) or a mixed `ARRAY`, and compiles it accordingly.
-Like every other named function-valued literal, an `ARRAY` is registered with `FunctionManager` under its assigned name and retrieved the same way any `Function` is — `getArray()` sits right alongside the existing `getMatrix()` accessor, always returning `String[]`, since that's the one representation that can hold whatever mix of numbers and strings the literal contained.
+An array literal accepts both single- and double-quoted strings (`'3.14'` and `"I am here"` are equally valid) alongside bare numeric literals; ParserNG figures out on its own whether the whole `@(dim)(...)` is a pure numeric `VECTOR` (still `Matrix`-backed, unchanged from before) or a mixed `ARRAY`, and compiles it accordingly.
+Like every other named function-valued literal, an `ARRAY` is registered with `FunctionManager` under its assigned name and retrieved the same way any `Function` is: `getArray()` sits right alongside the existing `getMatrix()` accessor, always returning `String[]`, since that's the one representation that can hold whatever mix of numbers and strings the literal contained.

-**This is what makes the differential-equation engine's system-solving support possible.** Each equation in an explicit system (see above) is a full algebraic expression — not a constant, and not something ParserNG can evaluate eagerly the way a plain number can.
-Wrapping the set of equations in an `ARRAY` of quoted strings is what lets ParserNG treat "here are N equations" as a single, ordinary, eagerly-resolvable literal argument — the same trick that already worked for a numeric `y0` vector, extended to a type that can hold text.
+**This is what makes the differential-equation engine's system-solving support possible.** Each equation in an explicit system (see above) is a full algebraic expression, not a constant, and not something ParserNG can evaluate eagerly the way a plain number can.
+Wrapping the set of equations in an `ARRAY` of quoted strings is what lets ParserNG treat "here are N equations" as a single, ordinary, eagerly-resolvable literal argument, the same trick that already worked for a numeric `y0` vector, extended to a type that can hold text.

 ---